xyfJASON/gans-pytorch/README.md

 - For simplicity, the network architecture in all experiments is SimpleCNN, namely a stack of `nn.Conv2d` or `nn.ConvTranspose2d` layers.
 The results can be improved by adding more parameters and using advanced architectures (e.g., residual connections), but I decide to use the simplest setup here.

 - All models except LSGAN are trained for 40k generator update steps.
-However, the optimizers and learning rates are different for each model, so some models may not reach their optimal performance.
+However, the optimizers and learning rates are not optimized for each model, so some models may not reach their optimal performance.

-  LSGAN is early-stopped at 30k steps because I found the image quality drops between 30k-40k steps.